naavis/haloray/README.md

 - **Simulation type**: Choose between parallel-light and divergent-light simulations
   - Parallel-light simulation is suitable for simulating halos in cirrus clouds caused by sun or moon light
-  - Divergent-light simulation is suitable for simulating halos in ground-level ice crystal clouds caused by artificial lights
+  - Divergent-light simulation is suitable for simulating halos in ground-level diamond dust clouds caused by artificial lights
 - **Light elevation:** Light source elevation above horizon in degrees
 - **Light diameter:** Angular diameter of the light source in degrees
   - This only applies to parallel-light simulations; the light source is always infinitely small for divergent-light simulations